Udua-arch/Car-Rentals/README.md

 # 🚗 Car Rental Management System

-A **full-featured Car Rental web application** built with PHP, CSS, and MySQL.
+A **full-featured Car Rental web application** built with PHP, CSS, and JSON file-based storage.
 This project allows users to register, log in, browse available cars, view details, make bookings, and manage their profiles — while admins can add, edit, or delete cars from the inventory.

 It was developed as part of a **university coursework project**, and showcases both front-end and back-end development skills, including authentication, data persistence, and AJAX interactions.